7mate: Programming

 7mate's local production Bogan Hunters premiered to the channel's highest ratings for a non-sport program on 13 May 2014.

+On 29 February 2016, 7mate removed all children's programming from its schedule and moved it to 7flix, replacing it with lifestyle fishing shows.

 On 28 February 2018, 7mate started airing The Simpsons every Wednesday night after Network Ten had the rights to the show through Fox Corporation since 1991.

 Futurama was also added to 7mate in 2019, returning to the Seven Network as part of a deal with FOX and after a long absence since its final broadcast on Seven in 2004.

-The network also has ongoing content new and classic film and television brands from Warner Bros.
-Pictures, New Line Cinema, 20th Century Studios, Marvel Studios, Lucasfilm, Sony Pictures and Universal Pictures.
+The network also has ongoing content new and classic film and television brands from 20th Century Studios, Walt Disney Pictures, Marvel Studios, Lucasfilm, Sony Pictures and Universal Pictures.